- Home

 20. Treat yourself to a beauty advent calendar

-A number of beauty retailers launch Christmas advent calendars around this time of year, although you’ll need to be quick if you want to get hold of the most popular as they soon sell out.
+A number of beauty retailers launch Christmas advent calendars during the festive season, although you’ll need to be quick if you want to get hold of the most popular as they soon sell out.
 These usually include 25 days’ worth of products that are worth hundreds of pounds for a fraction of the price.
 For example, Look Fanstastic’s calendar usually costs around £95 and includes around £500 worth of luxury skincare and make-up products.
-Other beauty calendars you might want to keep an eye out for include Liz Earle’s calendar which costs £75 from Boots and contains 12 of the brand’s most popular products which would usually set you back more than £165.
+Other beauty calendars you might want to keep an eye out for include Liz Earle’s calendar which last year cost £75 from Boots and contains 12 of the brand’s most popular products which would usually set you back more than £165.

 21. Follow beauty Instagrammers